 Christmas in the Mountains

-Today, Appalachian Christmas is a much celebrated tourist attraction in many of the states in Appalachian and Great Smoky Mountains.
+Today, a mountain Christmas is a much celebrated tourist attraction in many of the states in the Appalachians and Great Smokys.
 Perhaps the most prominent are the in locales such as Dollywood in Tennessee that no one likely could have envisioned during the Depression.

 Southern Ohio and Kentucky Christmas celebrations begin after Thanksgiving and last until New Year's Day.
-The offer festivals, excursion train visits into rural areas, specialized gift markets, and plenty of good homemade foods.
+They offer festivals, excursion train visits into rural areas, specialized gift markets, and plenty of good homemade foods.

 The Museum of Appalachia in Clinton, Tennessee is one of the organizations that offers special Christmas Season events for tourists and local residents.
-The facilities have quite a thorough rendering of an old-time Appalachian Christmas, complete with the Christmas Tree decorated in popcorn and paper chains, fruits, and other natural ornaments that my parents knew.
+The facilities have quite a thorough rendering of an old-time holiday, complete with an evergreen tree decorated in popcorn, paper chains, fruits, and other natural ornaments that my parents knew.

-For instance, it was often a tradition to sew homemade hard candies into small packets of muslin to hang on the tree and distribute on Christmas Day.
+From the Civil War through WWII, it was often a tradition to sew homemade hard candies into small packets of muslin to hang on the holiday tree and distribute on Christmas Day.
 Hand blown glass ornaments were also used, as well as small quilted ornaments and even newly-knitted mittens.

 A stocking hung above the fireplace on the mantel was often just a child's largest daily-wear sock, but socks or hand sewn Christmas stockings were filled with oranges, an apple (Johnny Appleseed passed through Ohio), nuts to crack, and rich-ingredient homemade treats.
 Family and friends might go ice skating on a farm's frozen pond, from where ice was also harvested and placed in the ice house for home use and for sale.